Welcome to PsyNeuLink

 neuroscientists, psychologists, computational psychiatrists and others interested in learning about and building

 models of the relationship between brain function, mental processes and behavior.

-PsyNeuLink is intended to serve as a “block modeling environment”, in which to construct, simulate, document, and
+PsyNeuLink can be used as a “block modeling environment”, in which to construct, simulate, document, and exchange

 A block modeling environment allows components to be constructed that implement various, possibly disparate

 functions, and then link them together into a system to examine how they interact.
 In PsyNeuLink, components are

 used to implement the function of brain subsystems and/or psychological processes, the interaction of which can then